VerifiedGiveaways/vg/README.md

   ```

 - Start a local instance of the Internet Computer blockchain
-  (Use a separate dedicated terminal window.)
+  (Use a separate dedicated terminal tab or window in the same directory.
+On macOS, you can use ⌘+t to open a new tab.)
   ```bash
   dfx start --background
   ```

-- Important: To stop your local Internet Computer blockchain, run:
+  👉 IMPORTANT: Always run the start command from the root internet_identity directory.
+Leave it running while developing/testing since the _Internet Identity_ and _Verified Giveaways_ projects deploy canisters to the local blockchain and run from the code in those canisters.
+To stop your local Internet Computer blockchain, run:
   ```bash
   dfx stop
   ```
+  You may need to enter control+c to return to the command prompt.

 - Install the Internet Identity canister (on your local IC blockchain)
   ```bash
   II_ENV=development
   dfx deploy --no-wallet --argument '(null)'
   ```
-  IMPORTANT: The terminal output will show the canister Id of the Internet Identity canister.
+  👉 IMPORTANT: The terminal output will show the canister Id of the Internet Identity canister.
 Copy this and save it.
 You will need it in step 3.

 ## Step 3: Setup Verified Giveaways on Your Local Machine